mikful/udacity-mlend-capstone/dev/capstone_report.md

 [^20]: https://github.com/ebouteillon/freesound-audio-tagging-2019

 ### Refinement

 **Initial Model**

 The  initial CNN architecture used was a pre-trained (on ImageNet) xresnet50 model for speed of iteration.
 This was trained on a single fold smaller subset of the Noisy data (ranging from 20-80% using the DataBlock API - `RandomSubsetSplitter`function) used for faster iteration on the noisy subset, while all of the Curated data was used.
-The data augmentation settings used, were slightly different however, as non-square mel-spectrograms were used to see if larger spectrograms could give improved scores as follows:
+The data augmentation settings used, were slightly different however, as non-square mel-spectrograms were used to see if larger spectrograms could give improved scores, which was the case, however, this was at the expense of training time.

-* ???
-*

 This highest score achieved by any initial model, was an lwl-rap of 0.61013 on the test-set: